Fence-UCSC/Storefront/testing/LoginUnitTest.md

 3. Saves the content from the last time a user logged in
 4. Allows only the user to edit content in the profile

-### Test 3: $Allows user to login using the task bar on the right hand side
+### Test 3: Allows user to login using the task bar on the right hand side
 1. Asks for google account
 2. Signs in as the user
 3. Allows you to only edit save content from that account